 2) Implement strict adherence to health rules

 Check on your employee service manual and incorporate some rules that would help encourage a healthy work environment.
-For instance, try to adapt a flexible working hour schedule to help employees have enough time to rest at home according to their preference.
+For instance, try to adopt a flexible working hour schedule to help employees have enough time to rest at home according to their preference.

 Other rules like prohibiting employees from eating lunch on their desk would encourage them to make the most of their lunch break.